tpnguye5/CryptoProject02_Steganography-/README.md

 # CryptoProject02_Steganography-
 Project, research, and implementation

+#Purpoose
-Purpoose of this project is to test and to gain a better understanding of steganogrphy.
+This project is to test and to gain a better understanding of steganogrphy.
 The first program will attempt to use steganography method through encoding an image.

 References: